Why study Japanese? Looking for some compelling reasons? Here are ten career opportunities after learning the Japanese language in India.

 9. IT sector

-Majority of the Japanese MNCs and their Indian counterparts doing business in the country and beyond prefers potential employees with technical skills and strong Japanese proficiency.
+The majority of the Japanese MNCs and their Indian counterparts doing business in the country and beyond prefer potential employees with technical skills and solid Japanese proficiency.

 10. Work in Japan